ZerBea/hcxdumptool/docs/example.md

 The creation of a [BPF](https://wiki.wireshark.org/CaptureFilters) is **mandatory** as it make hcxdumptool either _ignore_ the specified address, or _attack_ the specified address.

-The full command to create a BPF to _attack_ 00c0cab035be would be as follows:
+The full command to create a BPF to _attack_ ccce1edc3bee would be as follows:

 ```
-hcxdumptool --bpfc="wlan addr1 00c0cab035be or wlan addr2 00c0cab035be or wlan addr3 00c0cab035be" >> attack.bpf
+hcxdumptool --bpfc="wlan addr1 ccce1edc3bee or wlan addr2 ccce1edc3bee or wlan addr3 ccce1edc3bee or type mgt subtype probereq" > attack.bpf
 ```

-The full command to create a BPF to _protect_ 00c0cab035be would be as follows:
+The full command to create a BPF to _protect_ ccce1edc3bee would be as follows:

 ```
-hcxdumptool --bpfc="not wlan addr3 00c0cab035be" >> protect.bpf
+hcxdumptool --bpfc="not wlan addr3 ccce1edc3bee" > protect.bpf
 ```

 Since we are going to attack 00c0cab035be, we will use the **attack.bpf** filter.